How to Get Discount Tickets to DisneyLand

 Buzzfeed called Dapper Day "the most fashionable day of the year.
 Lots of people gather at Disneyland in their Sunday best.
 Whether vintage inspired or chic and modern, everyone from all fashion walks of life are welcome."

 While Dapper Days are privately organized and not officially associated with The Walt Disney Company, there are still deals and discounts to be had.

-10. Your three-year-old can get in for free.
+9. Your two-year-old can get in for free.

 A big factor to consider when budgeting is timing.
 Your two-month old will not remember meeting Tinker Bell.
 But your two-year-old might get a kick out of it.

 Babies can be tricky at Disneyland.
 They can't enjoy the rides, they are temperamental, they need a lot of extra equipment to make their day go smoothly like strollers and a bottomless diaper bag, and you can forget about naps.
 But it may be worth it to take your toddler before they reach that $90, three to nine age bracket.
 Children two and younger do not need a ticket for park admission, so they get in for free.

 Make the most out of your Disneyland budget by waiting a few years.
 You want your little one to walk away, after all the money is spent and the rewards have been redeemed, with magical memories.